colinccook/throwaway-dotnet9-elsa-workflows/README.md

 # throwaway-dotnet9-elsa-workflows

-I'm experimenting with encapsulating a saga in C# code.
+I'm experimenting with encapsulating a saga within a microservice.

 This saga is a mini-saga that happens as part of a longer running process of onboarding a broadband customer.